-\\\\63.
-Drill through the remaining holes in the bridge with the 3/16" bit provided (fig 63a).
+63. Drill through the remaining holes in the bridge with the 3/16" bit provided.
 These holes need to be slightly tapered to accept the bridge pegs.
-A cheap and simple way to do that is to use a small (6") rat-tail file (fig 63b).
+A cheap and simple way to do that is to use a small (6") rat-tail file (fig 63).
 You can chuck it into your hand drill and spin it in reverse as you push it gently into the hole.
-Be careful not to file too far -- it is best to fit the pegs fairly snugly (fig 63c).
+Be careful not to file too far -- it is best to fit the pegs fairly snugly.

-\\\\64.
-Test-fit the first string on the guitar, pushing the "ball end" into the first hole in the bridge, followed by the bridge peg (fig 64a).
+64. Test-fit the first string on the instrument, pushing the "ball end" into the first hole in the bridge, followed by the bridge peg (fig 64a).
 Note that the pegs have a hollow side of the shaft large enough to accommodate the thick string.

-HINT: The ball on the end of the string is meant to be deflected to one side of the peg, as shown in fig 64b.
+HINT: The ball on the end of the string is meant to be deflected to one side of the peg inside the instrument, as shown in fig 64b.
 This prevents the string from pulling out along with the peg when you tune the string up to full tension.

-\\\\65.
-Stretch the string across the instrument to the peghead and attach it to the first tuning post.
-Turn the gear so the string wraps to the inside of the post, as shown in fig 65a.
+65. Stretch the string across the instrument to the peghead and attach it to the first tuning post.
+Turn the gear so the string wraps to the inside of the post, as shown on next page.
 Be careful not to over-tighten -- it is best to pluck the string and let it ring as you tighten the tuning gear.
-This first string is the lowest note on the instrument: Low E almost two octaves below Middle C.
+This first string is the highest note on the instrument: A3 just below Middle C for the Mandocello, or E4 just above Middle C for the Octave Mandolin.

 When the first string is up to pitch, check how it lies over the frets of the playing surface.
 You should not need to worry about the height at the first fret near the peghead, unless you didn't file the notches in the nut deep enough to allow the string to rest on top of the #0 fret.
-Correct that detail now if needed (fig 65b).
+Correct that detail now if needed (fig 65).